Create a React Micro Frontend

 Create an

-file in the project root of yourCreate React App
+.envfile in the project root of yourCreate React App.Add the

 Example: